 Property and equipment - Property and equipment are initially recorded at cost and donated property and equipment are recorded at fair value at the date of gift.
 Betterments and renewals in excess of \$10,000 are capitalized.
-Construction-in-progress is stated at cost and not depreciated.
-The construction-in-progress will be transferred to buildings and improvements upon completion.
+Construction-in-progress is stated at cost and not depreciated, and is transferred to buildings and improvements upon completion.
 Depreciation and amortization is provided using the straight-line method over the following useful lives: